Baby meerkat with a cycling white helmet waving with a motorhome loaded with bicycles on the background

 Including your name, age, address and claims history.
 We’ll want to know if you have any other vehicles and whether you’d like to add named drivers to your policy.

-3. Your driving and your licence
+3. Your driving history and your licence

 Tell us how experienced you are driving your motorhome, the type of driving licence you have and how long you’ve had it.